camilodoa/camilodoa/README.md

 *he/him*

+#### right now
+I'm exploring the benefits of spiking neural networks in the realm of reinforcement learning under LXAI's mentorship program.

+And I'm a software engineer at JPMorgan Chase & Co.

+#### in my projects
 I [track ICE raids](https://ai-melts-ice.ml) with deep learning.
 If you'd be interested in helping grow this project, please reach out.